aserto-dev/express-jwt-aserto/README.md

 Auth0's [express-jwt-authz](https://github.com/auth0/express-jwt-authz)
 package.

-This package provides two capabilities:
+This package provides three capabilities:

-1. `jwtAuthz`: Validate a request carrying a JWT to authorize access to an endpoint.
+1. `jwtAuthz`: middleware that sits on a route, and validates a request to authorize access to that route.
-2. `accessMap`: Adds an endpoint for returning the access map for a service, based on its authorization policy.
+2. `accessMap`: middleware that adds an endpoint for returning the access map for a service, based on its authorization policy.
+3. `isAuthorized`: a function that can be called to authorize a user's access to a resource based on a policy.

-Both of these capabilities call out to an authorizer service, which must be configured as part of the `options` map passed in.
+All three of these capabilities call out to an authorizer service, which must be configured as part of the `options` map passed in.

 ## Installation